UK authorizes use of J&J vaccine as virus cases edge up

 On Thursday, the country reported 3,542 new confirmed cases, its highest daily total since April 12.
 The number of cases remains well below the close to 70,000 recorded in mid-January, during the peak of the second wave.

 Concerns are mounting that the next scheduled easing of lockdown restrictions in England on June 21 will have to be delayed if case numbers continue to rise.
+The British government has said that it will make a decision on whether to lift all remaining social restrictions on June 14.

+The government has been lifting restrictions in stages.
+Indoor eating, drinking and entertainment venues reopening last week, but social distancing and mask-wearing rules still in place.

 While the most vulnerable people should have vaccine protection, there are worries the virus could spread widely among younger adults and that many will end up needing to go to the hospital.

+Prime Minister Boris Johnson said Thursday that the decision to take the next step in his government’s roadmap out of lockdown would depend on how much the new variant drove an increase in cases and the speed of the vaccination campaign.

+“I don’t see anything currently in the data to suggest that we have to deviate from the roadmap,” he said.
+“But we may need to wait.”

 Follow AP’s pandemic coverage at: